cpressey/Some-Games-of-Note/article/Arcade Games of Note.md

 *   entry @ [arcade-museum](https://www.arcade-museum.com/game_detail.php?game_id=8691)
 *   video @ [youtube](https://www.youtube.com/watch?v=iTrGwWBKWrY)

-I thought this was called "Superguy".
+For a long time, before I located it again, I thought this was called "Superguy".

 I remember seeing this at the Greyhound station in Winnipeg — back when it was located in the downtown, and back when it had a shop with a whole row